RomainKurtz/RealtimeMultiplayerWebGame/README.md

 RealtimeMultiplayerWebGame features :
   - can support 3000+ clients (depends of the server)
-  - player can control a cube
+  - player can control a square
   - controler 2D (right, left, up, down)
   - one controler per player
   - chat